FitnessKit/FitDataProtocol/README.md

     do {

         try decoder.decode(data: fileData,
                        messages: FitFileDecoder.defaultMessages,
             decoded: { (message: FitMessage) in

                 print("Got Message: \(message)")

                 if message is FileIdMessage {
                     let message = message as!
 FileIdMessage
                     print("mssage", message.deviceSerialNumber)
                 }

-            if message is HeartrateProfileMessage {
-                let message = message as!
-HeartrateProfileMessage
-                print("mssage", message)
-            }

-            if message is HrvMessage {
-                let message = message as!
-HrvMessage
-                print("mssage", message.hrv)
-            }

-            if message is GoalMessage {
-                let message = message as!
-GoalMessage
-                print("mssage", message)
-            }

                 if message is RecordMessage {
                     let message = message as!
 RecordMessage
                     records.append(message)
                 }

                 if message is SportMessage {
                     let message = message as!
 SportMessage
                     sports.append(message)
                 }

                 if message is ActivityMessage {
                     let message = message as!
 ActivityMessage
                     activity.append(message)
-            }

-            if message is WeightScaleMessage {
-                let message = message as!
-WeightScaleMessage
-                print("mssage", message)
-            }

-            if message is UserProfileMessage {
-                let message = message as!
-UserProfileMessage
-                print("mssage", message)
                 }
         })

     } catch {
         print(error)